-Ms Banks Rocks Shimmery Cut-Out Jumpsuit For ‘You Don’t Know’ Music Video
+Ms Banks Rocks Shimmery Cut-Out Jumpsuit For 'You Don't Know' Music Video

 British rapper Ms Banks took to Instagram to update fans with a series of new snapshots of herself.
 The rising star recently released the music video for her new single "You Don't Know" and is using the social media platform to show off one of the killer looks she wore.

-The “Bad B Bop” songstress stunned in a shimmery red jumpsuit with long sleeves.
-The item of clothing was cut-out at the front, displaying her decolletage and a hint of her midriff.
+The "Bad B Bop" songstress stunned in a shimmery red jumpsuit with long sleeves.
+The item of clothing was cut out at the front, displaying her décolletage and a hint of her midriff.
 The garment appeared to be made out of PVC material and featured a tie-up detailing around the neck.
 Ms Banks rocked long acrylic nails that were painted with a coat of polish and accessorized herself with a pair of stylish red shades.
 She styled her long dark hair down with a middle part for the occasion.

 The 26-year-old treated her followers to four images within one upload.

 In the first shot, Ms Banks was captured crouching outdoors in front of a backdrop of tall lit-up buildings.
-She rested one hand on her crotch and raised the other by her face.
+She rested one hand between her legs and raised the other by her face.
 Ms Banks gazed directly at the camera lens with her lips parted.

-In the next slide, the entertainer placed both hands on her chest and gazed up to her right, which helped showcase her side profile.
+In the next slide, the entertainer placed both hands on her chest and gazed up to her right, which helped showcase her profile.

 In the third frame, she rested both arms beside her while staring at the camera.